A large real-world analysis names the worst offenders — including some that don’t warn you on the label

 Background

-Medications cause insomnia more often than we realize, and the evidence is scattered across small studies and case reports.
-This analysis brings those loose ends together, mining the entire FDA Adverse Event Reporting System (FAERS) database for insomnia signals across drug classes.
+This analysis mined the FDA Adverse Event Reporting System (FAERS) database for insomnia signals across drug classes.

 The Study